Do the Digit Insurance

 • You can move your feet far from each other to avoid the pain and tightness in the knees.

-Therefore, as you can see, there can be multiple health benefits of Baddha Konasana.
-It is a simple sitting asana, which can act as a great hip opener.
-As this article pointed out, this asana will be beneficial for you to avoid various diseases and health complications.
+Therefore, as you can see, Baddha Konasana can have multiple health benefits.
+It is a simple sitting asana that can act as a great hip opener.
+As this article pointed out, this asana can help you avoid various diseases and health complications.
 However, it is advisable to know its precautions to prevent negative consequences.

 What muscles does Baddha Konasana stretch?